 NBA To Create New “Fitness-to-Play” Panel Which Could Have Implications for Chris Bosh

-Please also note that I humbly believe there to be a minor issue with the drafting of the new CBA that pertains to the topics discussed herein.
+Note: I humbly believe there to be a mistake in the drafting of the new CBA that pertains to the topics discussed herein.
 I believe Article XXII, Section 11(g) should reference Article II, Section 3(n), rather than Article II, Section 3(l).
 I make this suggestion because the language, as written, makes no intuitive sense (at least to me); my suggestion fixes the issue.
 The following post utilizes the provision as I believe the NBA intended it to be drafted.

 It was a year ago today, Feb.
 9, 2016, that Chris Bosh played his last NBA game.

 Bosh was initially diagnosed with blood clots that traveled from his left leg to his lung in February 2015, was subsequently diagnosed with a recurrence of blood clots in his left calf in February 2016, and thereafter failed a preseason physical prior to the start of the 2016-17 season.
 After the failed physical, Bosh said in September that “little setbacks happen,” but Heat president Pat Riley reacted differently, saying “we feel that, based on the last exam, that his Heat career is probably over” and that the team is “not working toward his return.”

 The one-year anniversary that nobody wanted is now here.
 With it, the Miami Heat is now officially eligible to apply to have his substantial salaries — $23.7 million for this season, $25.3 million for 2017-18 and $26.8 million for 2018-19 – removed from its cap sheet.

 The entirety of that $75.9 million would still be owed, of which as much as $41.0 million would be reimbursed through insurance, but Bosh would no longer take up a massive amount of the Heat’s cap space if the application were to be granted.